mhyfritz/hilbert-curve/README.md

 If no order is given, a curve of order `Math.ceil(Math.log2(Math.sqrt(data.length)))` is constructed.
-Note that if `data.length` is not a power of 2, the curve will contain empty/undefined items.
+Note, that if `Math.sqrt(data.length)` is not a power of 2, the curve will contain empty/undefined items.

 If an `order` is given that is smaller than `Math.ceil(Math.log2(Math.sqrt(data.length)))`, the values of `data` will first be binned using